gobolinux/gobo-awesome-sound/README.md

 gobo-awesome-sound
 ==================

-A Pulseaudio sound widget for Awesome WM, designed for [http://gobolinux.org](GoboLinux).
+A PulseAudio sound widget for Awesome WM, designed for [http://gobolinux.org](GoboLinux).

 Requirements
 ------------